netobserv/documents/blogs/lokiless_netobserv/index.md

    b.
 In this release, Network Observability also introduced `FlowMetrics` API which lets you create custom metrics which may not be available out of the box. `FlowMetrics` API creates on-demand Prometheus metrics based on enriched flowlogs fields which can be used as labels for custom Prometheus metrics. _Note: Be careful with this option though, introducing metrics that may have labels with high cardinality increases cluster's Promethes resource usage and may impact overall cluster monitoring_.

-3. Restricted multi-tenancy - Currently Prometheus in OpenShift cluster currently doesn't support multi-tenancy in a way that Loki does, non-admin users can be added to `cluster-monitoring-view` where user will have access to view all available Prometheus metrics.
+3. Restricted multi-tenancy - Prometheus in OpenShift cluster currently doesn't support multi-tenancy in a way that Loki does, non-admin users can be added to `cluster-monitoring-view` where user will have access to view all available Prometheus metrics.

    For example, below command can be used to enable Prometheus metrics visualizing for `testuser-0` user.